Inspiring Simplicity: How to Decorate a Minimalist Home

-Imagine stepping into a home with large bare walls, plenty empty spaces, a carefully handpicked decor in one corner and, perhaps, windows that open to serene lake views?
+Imagine stepping into a home with large bare walls, plenty of empty spaces, carefully handpicked decor in one corner, and, perhaps, windows that open to serene lake views?

 We bet you don’t mind walking barefoot inside your home all day and you’d love to just sit, and enjoy a drink and your little moment of peace.

 But how do you actually decorate a minimalist home?
 Our tips:

 Subscribe to subtlety — bare walls, decors in muted and plain textures, and items in the same color palette.
 With the right choices, you’ll be surprised by the drama and sophistication plainness and simplicity create.